-Hospital School of Radiography has an affiliation with La Roche University.
+A: No. Radiography programs are degree-granting and our Ohio Valley Hospital School of Radiography has an affiliation with La Roche University.

 Q: Can I go to La Roche University and pick another hospital for my clinical work?

-A: No, La Roche College is only affiliated with Ohio Valley Hospital.
+A: No, La Roche University is only affiliated with Ohio Valley Hospital.

 Q: Are there dorms at the Ohio Valley Hospital School of Radiography campus?

 A: No, but full-time students may take advantage of the dorms available at La Roche University.